beckundkoppe/simulacron/doc/distributed_benchmark.md

 PYTHONPATH=src python -m benchmark.phase_generate
 ```

-The command writes `data/phase/<phase>.txt`, where each line is a result filename (e.g., `carrot-easy-detailed_Deepseek-Coder-V2-16B-Q8_baseline_0.json`).
+The command writes `data/phase/<phase>.txt`, where each line is a result filename (e.g., `carrot-easy-detailed_Deepseek-Coder-V2-16B-Q8+Deepseek-R1-70B_baseline_0.json`).
 Commit and push this file so all machines see the same TODO list.

 ## 2) Run benchmarks on a device
 Each machine repeatedly pulls the TODO file, claims a runnable entry, executes it, and pushes the updated state.
-Per-device constraints come from the `RUNNER_CONFIGS` mapping in `benchmark/phase_settings.py`; `benchmark.phase_runner` picks the entry matching the machine hostname (or falls back to the default phase/models from `PHASES`).
+Per-device constraints come from the `RUNNER_CONFIGS` mapping in `benchmark/phase_settings.py`; `benchmark.phase_runner` picks the entry matching the machine hostname (or falls back to the default phase/model teams from `PHASES`).
+Model teams are tried in the order you list them (all runs for the first allowed team are claimed before moving to the next).
+You can optionally pass a phase name as the first CLI argument to `benchmark.phase_runner` to select among multiple per-host phases.

 ```bash
 # Runs until no eligible TODO entries remain, using the Python configuration only